The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 This key is disabled in reduced functionality mode.

-If the range button is pressed twice in succession, the display will briefly show the maximum range the sniffer has achieved since power up or the last successful frequency change.
+succession, the display will briefly show the maximum range the sniffer

 In ARDF mode, (see Sync button section) the peak range value is automatically reset at 30 seconds into the current transmitter cycle.
 This is very useful if there is a need to check what range the sniffer got to just before the previous transmitter finished its cycle.